Teazit/teazit-developers/docs/products/live-streamings.md

 The decision to build our own streaming technology had a high impact on our development team.
 However, we didn't want to depend on a third party company, like Wowza, because we knew that this technology was **only** the first step of our vision.

 At **Teazit**, we rely on RTMP (Real-Time Messaging Protocol).
 It allow a very low-latency communication between our camera and our servers.
 Then we rely on multi-bitrates HLS (Http Live Streaming) to provide our user with the best streaming quality regarding their network limitations.
-Let's see how it looks:

 ![teazit-live-schema](../assets/teazit-images/teazit-images.001.jpeg)
 > Teazit live technology schema